Our involvement in the long term disability (LTD) process typically begins in one of the following two stages:

 - They will deny your claim again.
 If you have another appeal available, you may pursue the appeal.
 If all appeals have been exhausted, we will file a lawsuit.

 In an ERISA disability claim a lawsuit cannot be filed until all of the claimant’s administrative remedies have been exhausted.
 Most LTD policies governed by ERISA require at least one appeal directly with the insurance company or plan administrator before a lawsuit can be filed.
 A long term disability attorney will:

 - Conduct additional discovery against the insurance company.

-- Court appearances for status conferences with the judge handling the case and to set a trial date.
+- Attend court appearances for status conferences with the judge handling the case and to set a trial date.

-- Settlement negotiation during the lawsuit or mediation.
+- Engage in settlement negotiations during the lawsuit or mediation.

 - Prepare for mediation.